Arnold Palmer Hospital Neurosurgery

 Orlando, FL 32806

-Greg Olavarria, MD, currently serves as the chief of the division of neurosurgery at Arnold Palmer Hospital for Children, at Orlando Health.
+Greg Olavarria, MD, FAANS, serves as a pediatric neurosurgeon with the Arnold Palmer Hospital for Children Neurosurgery specialty practice.
 Dr. Olavarria is board certified through the American Board of Neurological Surgery and the Board of Pediatric Neurosurgery.

 Dr. Olavarria earned his medical degree from the UCLA School of Medicine, where he was president of his class, valedictorian and a Dean’s Scholar.
 He received the Merck Book Award and the Stanton Hale Scholarship.
 Dr. Olavarria completed a neurological surgery residency at Emory University in Atlanta, followed by a pediatric neurosurgery fellowship at Children’s Memorial Hospital in Chicago.

 Prior to practicing in the Central Florida area, Dr. Olavarria held the appointment of assistant professor at the University of Miami School of Medicine and Miami Children’s Hospital.
 He currently holds a faculty appointment at the University of Central Florida School of Medicine.
 His areas of interest include craniosynostosis, head injury and concussion, congenital brain and spine abnormalities in infants, and epilepsy surgery.